 Lighten Your Load

 Carrying a heavy backpack or purse, carrying heavy loads at work, or lifting weights with poor form can all lead to strain and stress on your back.
-A heavy backpack is probably unlikely to cause a sudden injury, but it can cause problems in two ways.
+A heavy backpack is probably unlikely to cause a sudden twist or strain in your lower back, but it can cause problems in two ways.
 Heavy loads can break your posture, causing you to slump forward and look towards the ground.
-They can also cause pain in your shoulders, causing you to change your walking form to relieve the pain.
+Alternatively, they can cause pain in your shoulders, causing you to change your walking form to relieve the pain.
 Either way, you may be putting your lower back and lumbar region in danger of injury.

-Lifting heavy loads adds another danger – a sudden strain or acute injury.
-If you do need to lift heavy things, try to use your legs rather than your back.
-Lift with a straight back, ideally with your back pointed vertically rather than bent over at a 90-degree angle.
+Lifting heavy things adds another danger – a sudden strain or acute injury.
+If you do need to lift heavy packages, suitcases or grocery bags, try to lift with your legs rather than your back.
+Lift the object with a straight back, ideally with your back pointed vertically rather than bent over at a 90-degree angle.
 For ideas, try watching a video on proper squat or deadlift form.
-This doesn’t mean that you need to do those exercises, but understanding how athletes lift heavy weights safely can help you lift regular things safely in your daily life.
+You don’t need to actually perform these exercises, but understanding how athletes lift extremely heavy weights safely can help you lift regular things safely in your daily life.

 Simple Treatments for Lower Back Pain

 The best thing you can do for back pain is to listen to what your body is telling you.
-If you’re feeling pain from your walking routine, try to figure out what is causing it.
-Is it bad posture?
-Then take some steps to fix your posture.
+Do you walk with bad posture?
+Take some steps to fix your posture.
 Does your back feel ok for the first half of your long walks, but then starts to hurt as time goes on?
-Your posture could be failing over time, or you may need to strengthen your back or take shorter walks.
+Your posture could be failing over time, or you may need to strengthen your back or take several shorter walks instead.
 Does your back start to hurt after a few days of walking?
 You may be overtraining – not getting enough sleep or taking enough rest days.